 d.
-Update on federal grants to expand "registered apprenticeship"
+Federal grants to expand registered apprenticeship

 Owen reported that the Bureau has almost begun the third year of the five-year WAGE\$ grant.
 Through the grant, the Bureau has been expanding registered apprenticeship into advanced manufacturing, health care, and information technology occupations.
-It's additional focus is expanding the recruitment and retainment of women and minority apprentices.
-That is also a focus of the state expansion grant, for which the Bureau recently received an \$1.5 million extension.
+Its additional focus is expanding the recruitment and retainment of women and minority apprentices.

+That is also a focus of the state expansion grant, for which the Bureau recently received an \$1.8 million extension.
 The expansion grant will focus on recruitment and retainment on large construction projects in Madison and Milwaukee.
+In addition, the expansion grant will fund a new outreach campaign with new materials, such as an outreach toolkit for partners.
+The emphasis, again, will be recruiting and retaining women and minorities in construction registered apprenticeships.

 The Bureau's used its third grant, the state accelerator grant, to increase its capacity for administering programs, primarily by upgrading its information management system with BASERS.